Brad Bird: The Simpsons and The Iron Giant (1989–1999)

-Path to Pixar and beyond

 The Incredibles and Ratatouille (2000–2008)

-In the late 1990s, Bird reconnected with old friend John Lasseter, who went on to work for Pixar, the computer hardware maker that had recently moved into animation.
+In the late 1990s, Bird collaborated again with his old friend John Lasseter, who went on to work for Pixar, the computer hardware maker that had recently moved into animation.
 The company released the first fully computer-animated feature film, Toy Story, in 1995.
 Bird was stunned by the film, and in 1997, the two began to negotiate Bird joining Pixar.
-In March 2000, Bird went to Pixar's Emeryville, California campus and pitched his ideas, including The Incredibles, to Lasseter.
+In March 2000, Bird went to Pixar's Emeryville, California, campus and pitched his ideas, including The Incredibles, to Lasseter.
 The studio announced a multi-film contract with Bird in May of that year, making Bird the first outside voice for the studio, which previously required talent to rise through the ranks.
-He was excited to return to the Bay Area, where had lived intermittently two decades prior.
+He was excited to return to the Bay Area, where he had lived intermittently two decades prior.
 He purchased a home in Tiburon, across the bay from Pixar's Emeryville headquarters.
-He grew comforted by the "creative and supportive" atmosphere at Pixar, unlike many of the L.A. studios he had worked for; he convinced a core team to join him up north, including artists Tony Fucile, Teddy Newton, and Lou Romano, all of whom had contributed development artwork for The Incredibles for much of the past decade.
+He grew comforted by the "creative and supportive" atmosphere at Pixar, unlike many of the L.A.
+Studios he had worked for; he convinced a core team to join him up north, including artists Tony Fucile, Teddy Newton, and Lou Romano, all of whom had contributed development artwork for The Incredibles for much of the past decade.

-The Incredibles the film follows Bob (Craig T. Nelson) and Helen Parr (Holly Hunter), a couple of superheroes, known as Mr. Incredible and Elastigirl, who hide their powers in accordance with a government mandate, and attempt to live a quiet suburban life with their three children.
+Bird's first film, The Incredibles, follows Bob (Craig T. Nelson) and Helen Parr (Holly Hunter), a couple of superheroes, also known as Mr. Incredible and Elastigirl, who hide their powers in accordance with a government mandate, and attempt to live a quiet suburban life with their three children.
 Bob's desire to help people draws the entire family into a confrontation with a vengeful fan-turned-foe, Syndrome.
-Bird also provides the voice of costume designer Edna Mode.
+Bird also provides the voice of costume designer Edna Mode, which he intended for Lily Tomlin before she convinced him to voice the character.
 As an inside joke, the character Syndrome was based on Bird's likeness (as was Mr. Incredible) and according to him, he did not realize the joke until the movie was too far into production to have it changed.
-The animation team was tasked with creating computer animation's first an all-human cast, which required creating new technology to animate detailed human anatomy, clothing, and realistic skin and hair.
-Michael Giacchino composed the film's orchestral score, marking the first in a series of collaboration between the two men.
+The animation team was tasked with creating computer animation's first all-human cast, which required creating new technology to animate detailed human anatomy, clothing, and realistic skin and hair.
+Michael Giacchino composed the film's orchestral score, marking the first in a series of collaborations between the two men.
 The Incredibles was Bird's first global critical and box-office smash, grossing $631.4 million, making it the fourth-highest-grossing film of 2004.
 Bird won his first Academy Award for Best Animated Feature, and his screenplay was nominated for Best Original Screenplay.
 It was the first animated film to win the prestigious Hugo Award for Best Dramatic Presentation.